greydanus/billiards/README.md

 ## Getting started
 * Read over the [Quickstart notebook](https://github.com/greydanus/billiards/blob/main/quickstart.ipynb)
-* If you want to know how the code works, read the [Tutorial notebook](https://github.com/greydanus/billiards/blob/main/tutorial.ipynb)
+* If you want to know how the code works, read the [All_Code notebook](https://github.com/greydanus/billiards/blob/main/all_code.ipynb)